 The modern office is changing.
 While arriving at an office building in business casual attire used to be the norm, employees are now opting to log on to their remote job from the comfort of their own homes throughout the world.

-Employers, too, are looking for ways to attract the modern workforce by providing innovative and comprehensive benefits that prioritize employee mental health and wellness.
+Employers, too, are looking for ways to attract the modern workforce by providing unique employee benefits that prioritize employee mental health and wellness.
 Enter the four-day workweek.

 We’ve put together a guide to the pros and cons of a four-day workweek and considerations to make before implementing one in your office.